richchapler/AzureSolutionsDocumentation/curricula/SQL_DP300Bootcamp_Questions.md

 <br>D) OFF

 ### Question 39
-You’ve migrated a database to an Azure SQL Managed Instance and notice that read operations are frequently blocking concurrent write operations.
+You've migrated a database to an Azure SQL Managed Instance and notice that read operations are frequently blocking concurrent write operations.

 Which database setting should you enable to allow readers to use row-versioned reads and avoid blocking writers?
 <br>A) Set PARAMETERIZATION to FORCED